Another Mass Shooting

 A family or environment that condones violence, witnessing domestic violence, and being physically abused also increase risk.
-Factors which compound this are a persistent scorn for authority, severe mental illness, suicidality, substance abuse and a lack of empathy for others.
+Factors that compound this are a persistent scorn for authority, severe mental illness, suicidality, substance abuse, and a lack of empathy for others.

 Some attitudes are so common to many adolescents that they are not a reliable sign of potential violence.
 These attitudes and feelings include resentment, a sense of entitlement, being unique or a misfit, and not being recognized properly for one’s abilities.

 The main red flags for future violent behavior are:

 – past history of violent behavior

 There are many compounding factors including:

 – witnessing abuse of others